canjs/canjs/guides/foundations.md

 - - -

-The first step in putting together a CanJS app is sketching out the various states of your application, as you understand them at the moment[^requirements], and any supporting elements you might need.
+The first step in putting together a CanJS app is sketching out the various states of your application, as you understand them at the moment, and any supporting elements you might need.

-[^requirements]: Requirements are always subject to change!

 We’ll be building a small application called "PlaceMyOrder".
 PlaceMyOrder is a website that lets you select from available restaurants in your area, view their